Universal approximation with complex-valued deep narrow neural networks

 \subsection{Contribution}

-In the real-valued case, under mild assumptions on their regularity, activation functions that yield universal neural networks have been characterized.
+In the real-valued case, under mild assumptions on their regularity, activation functions that yield universal neural networks have been characterized in the literature.
 In the complex-valued case, however, such a characterization is only known in the case of neural networks with fixed depths and arbitrary widths.
 To complete the picture, we give in \cref{thm:intro} a characterization of activation functions for which CVNNs with bounded widths and arbitrary depths are universal.

-Recall that polynomial activation functions are precisely the ones for which real-valued neural networks with arbitrary widths and fixed depth are not universal, see \cite[Section~1]{KidgerLy2020}.
+Recall that polynomial activation functions are precisely the ones for which real-valued neural networks with arbitrary widths and fixed depth are not universal, as shown by Kidger and Lyons in \cite[Section~1]{KidgerLy2020}.
 Yet, in the dual situation, where depth is arbitrary and widths are bounded, polynomial activation functions (of minimum degree $2$) do give rise to universal real-valued neural networks, see again \cite[Theorem~3.2]{KidgerLy2020}.
 The situation is different in the complex-valued case.
 For continuous activation functions, Voigtlaender shows in \cite[Theorem~1.3]{Voigtlaender2022} that shallow CVNNs are universal if and only if the activation function is non-polyharmonic.
-CVNNs of arbitrary widths and fixed depth $>1$ are universal if and only if the activation function does not coincide with a polynomial in $z$ and $\overline{z}$, is not holomorphic, and not antiholomorphic, cf.~\cite[Theorem~1.4]{Voigtlaender2022}.
+CVNNs of arbitrary widths and fixed depth $>1$ are universal if and only if the activation function does not coincide with a polynomial in $z$ and $\overline{z}$, and is neither holomorphic nor antiholomorphic, cf.~\cite[Theorem~1.4]{Voigtlaender2022}.
 In the deep narrow regime studied in \cref{thm:intro}, the requirements on the activation function for universality are again weaker in the sense that not being a polynomial in $z$ and $\overline{z}$ is replaced by not being $\RR$-affine.

 In this work, we consider continuous complex-valued activation functions which have non-vanishing derivative (in the sense of real variables) at some point.
 Our analysis roughly splits into two parts: polyharmonic and non-polyharmonic activation functions.
-While this distinction mainly impacts the proof techniques, the bounds on the widths of the CVNNs are actually governed by the fine properties of the Wirtinger derivatives of the activation function at the point of differentiability. \cref{fig:nutshell} is a graphical guide through our results.
+While this distinction mainly impacts the proof techniques, the bounds on the widths of the CVNNs are actually governed by the properties of the Wirtinger derivatives of the activation function at the point of differentiability. \cref{fig:nutshell} is a graphical guide through our results.